 Grocery Costs Breakdown

-Because fresh produce and local markets keep prices low, a couple can expect monthly groceries in the Dominican Republic to run about RD$16,000 (≈$280 USD).
+Fresh produce and local markets keep prices low.
+A couple can expect monthly groceries to run about RD$16,000 (roughly $280 USD).

 - Local staples (rice, beans, plantains): very affordable per kg